Olim FAQ

 Learn moreOlim receive additional Nekudot Zikui (tax credit points) over 42 months: 3 points in months 1-18, 2 points in months 19-30, and 1 point in months 31-42.
 Each point reduces your monthly tax by about 235 NIS (2026 rates).

 Learn moreAmendment 272 to the Income Tax Ordinance (effective 1 January 2026 for new arrivals) repeals the long-standing reporting exemption for new olim and veteran returning residents.
 The 10-year tax exemption on foreign-source income itself is unchanged, but post-2026 arrivals must now file an annual Doch Shenati (tax return) disclosing worldwide income and submit an initial declaration of foreign assets.
 The Israel Tax Authority will see the full financial picture even where no Israeli tax is owed.
-This is a reporting and compliance change, not a new tax — and a working relationship with a cross-border accountant becomes near-essential.
+This is a reporting and compliance change, not a new tax, and a working relationship with a cross-border accountant becomes near-essential.

 Learn moreIf you have foreign income, US filing obligations, or are self-employed, a bilingual accountant is strongly recommended.
 For simple salaried employment with no foreign income, your employer handles most tax matters through payroll.

-Learn moreIf you made aliyah before 1 January 2026, both the 10-year tax exemption and the older reporting exemption are preserved for the rest of your 10-year window — the grandfather clause is automatic and needs no application.
+Learn moreIf you made aliyah before 1 January 2026, both the 10-year tax exemption and the older reporting exemption are preserved for the rest of your 10-year window, and the grandfather clause is automatic and needs no application.
 If you become an Israeli tax resident on or after 1 January 2026, the tax exemption still applies, but Amendment 272 strips out the reporting exemption from day one: worldwide income disclosure, an initial foreign-asset declaration, and an annual Doch Shenati are required even while no Israeli tax is owed.

 Learn morePension & Savings